Methodology

 Read more

-GCEL includes companies that are pursuing coal power or coal mining or coal infrastructure expansion plans.
+GCEL includes companies that are developing new coal power, coal mining and/or coal infrastructure projects.
 The following companies fulfill the expansion criteria:

 Collapse